What Is Industrial Marketing?

 - Industrial marketers often sell products into multiple industries.

-Industrial marketers aren’t peddling sneakers, clothing, or simple commodities like paper; sorry, Michael Scott.
+Industrial marketers aren’t peddling sneakers, clothing, or simple commodities.
 Instead, many industrial products are complex and require a high level of knowledge to market and sell.

 Even a seemingly simple component like a bearing has essential specifications that engineers need to make design decisions.